×

 Total students: 6

-Cooperative care emphasizes active pet participation in grooming, vet visits, and handling at home.
+Cooperative Care emphasizes active pet participation in grooming visits, vet visits, and handling at home.
 This workshop aims to introduce you and your dog to concepts to help your dog tolerate husbandry procedures by giving them greater control over their experiences through a framework of behaviors built on trust and collaboration.

 • Does your dog struggle with grooming or vet visits?